Market Analysts see Palo Alto Networks Inc. [PANW] gaining to $270. Time to buy?

 Sponsored

-“The proliferation of connected medical devices in the healthcare industry brings a wealth of benefits, but these devices are often not well secured.
-For example, according to Unit 42, an alarming 75% of smart infusion pumps examined on the networks of hospitals and healthcare organizations had known security gaps,” said Anand Oswal, senior vice president of products, network security at Palo Alto Networks.
-“This makes security devices an attractive target for cyberattackers, potentially exposing patient data and ultimately putting patients at risk.”.
+Today, Palo Alto Networks (NASDAQ: PANW), the global cybersecurity leader, kicks off Ignite ’22 at the MGM Grand Hotel in Las Vegas, Nevada.
+The conference, which runs through December 15, will bring together more than 2,500 cybersecurity professionals in person and thousands more virtually, showcasing next-generation cybersecurity technologies, innovative threat research and evolving best practices all designed to help organizations secure the way forward.

-The stocks have a year to date performance of -13.37 percent and weekly performance of -9.88 percent.
-The stock has been moved at -6.55 percent over the last six months.
-The stock has performed 4.29 percent around the most recent 30 days and changed -14.60 percent over the most recent 3-months.
+The results of the trading session contributed to over 4758689 shares changing hands.
+Over the past one week, the price volatility of Palo Alto Networks Inc. stands at 3.55% while the volatility over the past one month is 3.34%.

-If compared to the average trading volume of 4.25M shares, PANW reached to a volume of 4435681 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PANW stock reached $46.68 billion, with 299.80 million shares outstanding and 297.72 million shares in the current float.
+Compared to the average trading volume of 4.17M shares, PANW reached a trading volume of 4758689 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Palo Alto Networks Inc. [PANW]:
+What do top market gurus say about Palo Alto Networks Inc. [PANW]?

 Redburn have made an estimate for Palo Alto Networks Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 01, 2022.
 While these analysts kept the previous recommendation, Loop Capital raised their target price from $183 to $200.
 The new note on the price target was released on November 10, 2022, representing the official price target for Palo Alto Networks Inc. stock.
 Previously, the target price had yet another raise to $185, while Macquarie analysts kept a Neutral rating on PANW stock.

-Palo Alto Networks Inc. [PANW] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.88.
-With this latest performance, PANW shares gained by 4.29% in over the last four-week period, additionally sinking by -6.55% over the last 6 months – not to mention a drop of -9.10% in the past year of trading.
+Palo Alto Networks Inc. [PANW] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.09.
+With this latest performance, PANW shares dropped by -6.03% in over the last four-week period, additionally sinking by -1.83% over the last 6 months – not to mention a drop of -15.27% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Palo Alto Networks Inc. [PANW] shares currently have an operating margin of -3.43 and a Gross Margin at +68.76.
 Palo Alto Networks Inc.’s Net Margin is presently recorded at -4.85.